ReduxKotlin

 The most common use case for middleware is to support asynchronous actions without much boilerplate code.
 It does so by letting you dispatch async actions in addition to normal actions.

-argument and may call it asynchronously.
+For example, redux-thunk lets the action creators invert control by dispatching functions.
+They would receive dispatch as an argument and may call it asynchronously.
 Such functions are called thunks.
-Currently that is the
+Currently that is the only middleware available for ReduxKotlin, though others could be added easily.

 Arguments

-(arguments): Functions that conform to the Redux middleware API.
+• vararg middleware: Middleware<State> (arguments): Functions that conform to the Redux middleware API.
 For ReduxKotlin this is a typealias:

 typealias Middleware<State> = (store: Store<State>) -> (next: Dispatcher) -> (action: Any) -> Any